The Getty

 • Sources

-The ULAN record generally includes the bibliographic sources for the names.
-Most names were found in authoritative publications on the given topic or in standard general reference works, including dictionaries and encyclopedias.
-In order to give due credit to published sources, it is required that implementers display a reference to the published source to end-users.
+The ULAN record generally referenes the bibliographic sources for the names.
+Most names were found in authoritative publications on the given topic, such as scholarly articles or collection records in a repository, or in standard general reference works, including biographical dictionaries and encyclopedias.
+In order to give due credit to sources, it is required that implementers display a reference to the source to end users.

 Example